ArielFerreiro/ar-stamp-checker/README.md

 - Check if we can continue an additional task for the classification or to stack a new net on top of it for this purpose

 The outcome of this model will be a TensorFlow Lite file to be exported and used in a mobile app.

+**Datasets: **

+To train the net we will use a set of pictures of around 1000 genuine products and another set of around 10000 images of fake labeled products.
+We also have a balanced set of soft label products and hinge lid producsts which have a different disposition of the label on the pack as you can see in the picture below.

+To be able to train reasonable amoung of data we will use Albumentation techniques.

+To annotate bounding boxes we used https://www.makesense.ai/ tool.